With proper care and maintenance, the natural teeth that you have in your mouth, will last a lifetime.

 If you are expecting to have more or all of your teeth out, a complete set of dentures or implant retained dentures are worth considering.

-Where false teeth are normally removable, they tend to be cheaper, where an implant for example if a more permanent option.
+Where false teeth are normally removable, they tend to be cheaper, whereas an implant is a more permanent option.
 It may cost more but can last longer and give you a more normal look and feel.

 Make sure you know the options you have available to you, preferably before having the tooth removed.